matrix-org/matrix-spec-proposals/proposals/3664-notifications-for-relations.md

 This condition can be used to notify me whenever someone sends a reply to my messages.

 - `rel_type` is the relation type.
-For the sake of compatibility replies should be matched as if they were sent in the relation format from [MSC2674](https://github.com/matrix-org/matrix-doc/pull/2674) with a `rel_type` of `m.in_reply_to`.
+For the sake of compatibility, replies should be matched as if they were sent in the relation format from [MSC2674](https://github.com/matrix-org/matrix-doc/pull/2674) with a `rel_type` of `m.in_reply_to`.
 If the event has any relation of this type,